marxin/texi2rst-generated/sphinx/gccint/the-global-targetm-variable.rst

 .. index:: targetm

-Variablestruct gcc_targettargetmThe target .c file must define the global ``targetm`` variable which contains pointers to functions and data relating to the target machine.
+Variable struct gcc_target targetmThe target .c file must define the global ``targetm`` variable which contains pointers to functions and data relating to the target machine.
 The variable is declared in target.h;
 target-def.h defines the macro ``TARGET_INITIALIZER`` which is